Fueled/FBX2glTF/README.md

 ```
 # Determine SDK location & build settings for Linux vs (Recent) Mac OS X
+# Note that this will install an outdated version of the SDK - the latest version can be installed from Autodesk's website https://www.autodesk.com
+# If using a version of the SDK other than 2019.2, make sure to update the property FBXSDK_VERSION in `CMakeLists.txt` to the appropriate value.
 > if [[ "$OSTYPE" == "darwin"* ]]; then
     export CONAN_CONFIG="-s compiler=apple-clang -s compiler.version=10.0 -s compiler.libcxx=libc++"
     export FBXSDK_TARBALL="https://github.com/zellski/FBXSDK-Darwin/archive/2019.2.tar.gz"